uber/piranha/generic/README.md

 The `substitutions` field captures mapping between the tags and their corresponding concrete values.
 In this example, we specify that the tag named `stale_flag_name` should be replaced with `STALE_FLAG` and `treated` with `true`.

-Each rule also contains the `groups` property, that specifies the kind of change performed by this rule.
-Based on this group, appropriate cleanup rules will be performed by Piranha.
-For instance, `replace_expression_with_boolean_literal` will trigger deep cleanups (like eliminating `consequent` of a `if statement`) to eliminate dead code caused by replacing an expression with a boolean literal.
-Currently, Piranha provides deep clean-ups for edits that belong the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.

 ## Onboarding a new language
 This section describes how to configure Piranha to support a new language.
 Users who do not intend to onboard a new language can skip this section.
 This section will describe how to encode cleanup rules that are triggered based on the update applied to the flag API usages.